 Learn more: AAA Insurance review

 State Farm earned 829 out of 1,000 points from J.D.
 Power for overall satisfaction and in several other categories, including policy offerings, billing and interaction.
-State Farm is the largest personal auto insurance carrier in the U.S., so drivers looking for an established company with a local agency presence might enjoy State Farm.
-In addition to standard coverages for your dwelling and personal property, State Farm also offers pet insurance through Trupanion.
+State Farm is the largest personal auto insurance carrier in the U.S., so drivers looking for an established company with a local agency presence might enjoy this carrier.
+In addition to the standard coverage types like dwelling and personal property coverage, State Farm also offers pet insurance through Trupanion.

 Learn more: State Farm Insurance review

 The Hartford is an AARP homeowners insurance program.
 With a J.D.
 Power Rating of 832 out of 1,000 points, customers are generally satisfied with The Hartford’s homeowners insurance offerings and services.
-Homeowners in California who opt for The Hartford might enjoy selecting coverages that fit their homeowners insurance policy needs.
+Homeowners in California who opt for The Hartford might enjoy selecting coverage that fit their homeowners insurance policy needs.
 The drawback is that The Hartford is only available to AARP members.
 However, the AARP membership enables you to receive more benefits and savings on homeowners insurance.

 Learn more: The Hartford Insurance review